New! Announcing support for images

 African species | 84% | 87% |

 Our goal is to continually improve these algorithms, and you can help!
 The most valuable contribution to this effort is additional labeled data.
-Find out more about how you can submit a correction for the videos that Zamba Cloud got wrong.
-Or, if you have videos that are already labeled, you can share labeled data directly with us.
+Find out more about how you can submit a correction for the videos/images that Zamba Cloud got wrong.
+Or, if you have videos/images that are already labeled, you can share labeled data directly with us.

 The blank vs. non-blank model only outputs the probability that the video is blank, meaning that it does not contain an animal.
 It does not provide any species classification.

 Don't see what you're looking for?
-We are always open to expanding the list of species that Zamba can identify—see this FAQ question for more information.
+We are always open to expanding the list of species that Zamba can identify—consider training your own model with your own data to add species.

 To begin, either sign up to create an account or log in to your existing account.

-Sign Up Log InThis section walks through how to use Zamba Cloud if you you don't know what species each of your videos contains and want to generate labels.
+Sign Up Log InThis section walks through how to use Zamba Cloud if you don't know what species your footage contains and want to generate labels.

 Wondering how long it will take?
 See this FAQ question for more information.

-Use this option to upload videos from local files on your computer.
+Use this option to upload videos/images from local files on your computer.

-In order to use this option, your videos have to already be uploaded to an FTP server.
+This option currently only works for videos.
+In order to use FTP upload, your videos have to already be uploaded to an FTP server.
 Many large organizations and universities run FTP servers, which can be used to host data for Zamba Cloud.

-Once you have submitted videos, you can see their status on the Uploads page under the corresponding "Direct Uploads" or "FTP Uploads" tab.
-The status will say "Zamba processing succeeded" when the labels spreadsheet is ready for download.
+Once you have submitted data files, you can see their status on the Uploads page under the corresponding "Direct Uploads" or "FTP Uploads" tab.
+The status will say "Zamba processing succeeded" when the label spreadsheet is ready for download.

 The link in the email will take you to your Uploads page, where there will be a button that says Download Labels.
 Click on this to download the csv file, which can be opened in Excel, Numbers, Google Sheets, or read by analytic software like R or Python.

 You can re-download the labels at any point from your Uploads page when you are logged in.
-Once your videos are uploaded, you can also generate labels with other models by clicking Run different model.
+Once your media files are uploaded, you can also generate labels with other models by clicking Run different model.

-For each species label in the list above, Zamba Cloud uses an advanced computer vision model to estimate the probability that that label applies to the video.
+For each species label in the list above, Zamba Cloud uses an advanced computer vision model to estimate the probability that that label applies to the video or image.
 Probabilities range between 0 and 1.
-For each species label, 0 means the species is definitely not in the video, 0.5 means there's a 50% chance the species is in the video, and 1 means the species is definitely in the video.
-For example, if the column for blank probability is 0.95 there is a 95% chance that the video is blank.
+For each species label, 0 means the species is definitely not in the video, 0.5 means there's a 50% chance the species is in the footage, and 1 means the species is definitely in the video or image.
+For example, if the column for blank probability is 0.95 there is a 95% chance that the media has no animals in it.

 The labels spreadsheet has a row for each video.
 The columns are: